ashankv/speech-music-player/DEVELOPMENT.md

 I left the ofImages as part of a vector in ofApp.h, but put the ofSoundPlayers as member variables of the Song class.
 This allowed the app to run.

 **Updates as of 5/1:**
 All the code is cleaned up and thoroughly documented. ofSoundPlayers are part of the Song object and accessed through the song vector.
+Test cases for JSONHelper (the only class without UI integration) have been added.